scottfeldmanpeabody/MTB-YouTube/README.md

 ![views vs. time released](https://github.com/scottfeldmanpeabody/MTB-YouTube/blob/master/images/video_views_vs_days_since_released.png)

+Note: the dropoff at ~1300 days is probably due to when many of the channels selected for this analysis were started.

 Zooming in on this data, there seems to be a flat distribution of views vs. days since the video has been released, indicating that most views come soon after release, and also that, in general, creators shouldn't count on an overwhelming increase in income over time once they've built up a large catalog.

 ### Word Analysis